WHAT FREEMASONRY IS/IS NOT

 3. Broadening his mental horizons.

-We are not a secret society!
-A secret society is generally one that wraps itself in a cloak of absolute secrecy.
-That means no one knows who the members are, where they meet, what they do or what they stand for.
+A secret society is generally one that wraps itself in a cloak of absolute secrecy; that means no one knows who the members are, where they meet, what they do or what they stand for.

 Masonry, as an organization, is understanding and tolerant of all religious thoughts.